ustadlostad/avengersAssemble/README.md

 Report file need to be opened with a browser.

+Failed test screenshots will be available project's Fails folder.

 ## Before Run

 Tests are running cross browser by default.
 If it needs to be switch parallel run, testN.xml file needs to be